The City of Canada Bay invites you to experience the diversity of our main streets, from Drummoyne to Rhodes.

 For information on the history of Breakfast Point, Cabarita and Mortlake, visit our Local history page.

 Majors Bay Road Shopping Village is an elegant, sophisticated and friendly shopping village situated in the heart of Concord.

-On Majors Bay Road, improve your health and wellbeing with a consultation from a variety of medical professionals, such as chiropractors, nutritionists and general practitioners.
-Further improve your health with a session of martial arts or squash, or take your health home with organic foods and products from our health food stores.
+On Majors Bay Road, improve your health and wellbeing with a consultation from a variety of medical professionals such as chiropractors, nutritionists and general practitioners.
+Further improve your health with a session of martial arts or squash, or take your health home with organic foods and products from health food stores.